your-vibe-killer/poo-project-2022/README.md

--Option 2 .Reading a ticket flow: (example of values) (we need at least a value in "ExistingTicketsList.txt") (only accepting numbers)
+ Option 2 .Reading a ticket flow: (example of values) (we need at least a value in "ExistingTicketsList.txt") (only accepting numbers)

 2            (we chose option 2, to check and read a ticket)